apoorvadudani/Market-Evaluation-for-Espresso-Machines-using-Conjoint-Analysis/README.md

 ## 4. Data Collection and Results

-I gather the preference data indicating how much Acme's target audience likes each of the 8 candidate products.
+I gather the preference data indicating how much BrewWise's target audience likes each of the 8 candidate products.
 I use the rating scale method, where respondents rate each product bundle on a scale of 1 to 5, similar to the ratings methodology used by Amazon.com.
 I collect the data, asking respondents to rate each candidate product bundle on a scale from 1 to 5:

 ![image](https://user-images.githubusercontent.com/113878059/227753897-04d6a695-48ba-4cd1-ac78-268ec4f65bd6.png)